aAndy03/Monx_PROTOTYPE_/README.md

 # MONX - Finance Tracker in timeline

-Built with v0.app & Supabase.
+Built with v0.app & Supabase & Shadcn.

 It was an idea I had.
 You may find it strange.
 But I like to experiment with how data can be visually shown.
 The dashborad design it's kind of boring, although some designers do a great job.